green-api/whatsapp-api-client-golang/README.md

 ## API

-You can find the documentation [here](https://green-api.com/docs/api/).
+The documentation for the REST API can be found [here](https://green-api.com/docs/api/).
+The library is a wrapper for the REST API, so the documentation at the link above applies to the library itself.

 ## Installation